 We have taught students in grades four and five for so long and one trend we’ve noticed is that students cannot retain their multiplication times tables.
 What is happening to those little brains?
 Or is it because we teach these facts differently?
 We’ve been thinking about the different multiplication strategies we use in our classroom.

 When we went to school, math drills were all the rage.
 But to be honest, the stress of answering sixty multiplication questions in less than a minute was horrible.
-And I was lucky because I knew my times tables, but I just couldn’t write fast enough no matter how hard I tried.
+And, I was lucky because I knew my times tables, but I just couldn’t write fast enough no matter how hard I tried.
 Those drills weren’t an assessment of my math skills.
 They were an assessment of how quickly I could write.

-And don’t even get me started about the time I wrote a zero but it was messy and looked like a six.
-Uggg!
-So I knew I couldn’t give my students math drills.
+And don’t even get me started about the time I wrote a zero, but it was messy and looked like a six.
+Ugh!
+So, I knew I couldn’t give my students math drills.
 Here’s what we do instead.

 Practice, Practice, Practice

 For some reason, we don’t seem to have the memory skills we once had.
-I can still remember phone numbers from childhood but I don’t know my own husband’s work number by heart.
+I can still remember phone numbers from childhood, but I don’t know my own husband’s work number by heart.
 Why?
 Is it because of automation?
 Is it because of a lack of practice?
 Are our brains just wired differently now?

 We’d love to say there is some sort of magic to getting students to remember their multiplication facts, but honestly, the only thing we’ve discovered that works is actually practicing them.
 It is rote learning and it is not very exciting.
-Math is exciting, but memorizing times tables is not fun (or math for that matter).
+Math is exciting, but memorizing times tables is not fun (or math, for that matter).
 Regardless, they are important to know.

-Math Graphing is Where Its At
+Math Graphing is Where It Is At

-Student mark their own drills and then graph their progress on their own chart) that no one else sees.
+Student mark their drills and then graph their progress on their own chart) that no one else sees.
 This graph is kept for their eyes only, but since we keep them in their interactive notebooks, we inform students that we look at the graphs to make sure they are completed and that there is improvement happening.

 Try Math Facts Fluency Graphing

-(5 x 5 = 25) Math Fact Fluency Multiplication & Division
+(5 x 5 = 25) Multiplication & Division Find this set in our TpT Store ($USD) or BN Shop ($CAN).

-(7 x 7 = 49) Math Fact Fluency Multiplication & Division
+(7 x 7 = 49) Multiplication & Division Find this set in our TpT Store ($USD) or BN Shop ($CAN).

-(9 x 9 = 81) Math Fact Fluency Multiplication & Division
+(9 x 9 = 81) Multiplication & Division Find this set in our TpT Store ($USD) or BN Shop ($CAN).

 Teach students how to use a times tables chart.
 This simple tool is often overlooked, but not only can it be used for multiplication, but it can also be used for division and equivalent fractions (it’s so valuable!).